muecoin/Guides/DO_general_firewall.md

 https://www.digitalocean.com/community/tutorials/how-to-create-your-first-digitalocean-cloud-firewall

-Note that for a MonetaryUnit masternode, the ports 22 and 29888 will be required to be open for traffic on TCP.
+For a MonetaryUnit masternode, the ports 22 and 29888 will be required to be open for traffic on TCP.